 This walk is ideal for spotting red squirrels and although dormice also live in Borthwood Copse they keep well hidden.
 From late April into May the floor of this copse is carpeted with bluebells.

-Start: Parish Council car park, off Alverstone Rd on Winford to Alverstone road, grid ref: SZ566843
+Start at Parish Council car park, off Alverstone Rd on Winford to Alverstone road, grid ref: SZ566843

-Turn right and follow this track almost to the edge of the wood, ignoring all side paths.
+Turn right and follow this main track almost to the edge of the wood, ignoring all side paths.
 Over its length, the path rises gently through a gully, then falls, and rises again.